 If you paid a lot of money up front, then you may have to take steps to take the insurance company to small claims court.

 This step, unfortunately, costs money so you may not want to do this for a $50 refund.
 However, if you do, then the insurance company will be responsible for the court fees in the end if they lose the case.

 The insurance company says I owe them money, what do I do?

 In some cases, you will discover that the insurance company charges fees for an early cancellation of your car insurance.
 If this is the case, they will first use your existing money to pay for those fees and then send you a bill for whatever is remaining.

 It is vital that you read the small print for any insurance contract to ensure that you don’t have to pay any fees if you cancel your account early.

 It is perfectly legal for an insurance company to charge you early termination fees.

-Only a handful of insurance companies are doing this to discourage cancelation due to a couple of dollars of savings each month.
+Only a handful of insurance companies do this to discourage cancellation due to a couple of dollars of savings each month.
 Some fees are as low as $20 but some companies charge equal to one month’s premium, or even more.